-Keep in mind that indentation is important and any global keyword (refer to the documentation here) that configures pipeline behavior needs to be followed by a new line and indentation.
-Comments are preceded by the hashtag „#” sign.
+Keep in mind that indentation is important, and any global keyword (refer to the documentation here) that configures pipeline behavior needs to be followed by a new line and indentation.
+Comments are preceded by the hash (#) sign.

-Stages allow to regroup certain types of actions in a pipeline, but it is the “Job” element that performs actual work.
+Stages allow certain types of actions in a pipeline to be grouped, but it is the “Job” element that performs the actual work.
 Jobs specify operations that are performed by the automation server (GitLab Runners are used for that purpose).

 Jobs are the way you define automated tasks that your CI/CD platform executes.
 Each job needs to:

-be part of a pre-defined stage (as indicated by the “stage” keyword),
+be part of a pre-defined stage (as indicated by the “stage” keyword)

-contain at least the “script” clause which indicates a command to be executed.
+contain at least the “script” clause, which indicates a command to be executed.

 Setting up Jobs in GitLabs CI